Living in Hervey Bay

 House and land prices are far less than in the capital cities.
 As with real estate in any part of Australia, there are cycles but even when prices are at their peak they’re still cheaper than capital city prices … but there is a catch and I’ll talk about it in a moment.

 The beach is so close.
-Hervey Bay offers families some of the safest swimming conditions that you will find anywhere in Australia and most parts of town are less than 15 minutes drive from the water.
+Hervey Bay offers families some of the safest swimming conditions that you will find anywhere in Australia but we there are sharks out there and they can swim close to shore at high tide.

 The amenities are all you could hope for.
 When you’re living in Hervey Bay you have access to all the usual supermarkets, shops, a multi-screen cinema, first-class sporting facilities, a library and an art gallery as well as some outstanding cafes and restaurants.